-A breakthrough in medical outcome predictions,
+A breakthrough in medical outcome predictions and patient risk-scoring,

 from a new way of computing on electronic medical records